This guide has everything you need to know about color schemes.

 Regarding its marketing meanings, orange is an excellent choice to represent food, shelter, and warmth.
 Most people agree that it’s also a great motivation color as it conveys enthusiasm and a positive attitude.

-But what colors go well with orange?
 Well, orange can be used with a black background as it calls people’s attention.
-It’s a perfect option for your CTAs, and it’s widely used in many websites.
+It’s a perfect option for your CTAs, and it’s widely used on many websites.

 In the previous combination, you can also add yellow.
 I mean, black, yellow, and orange usually work well together.

 If you want to convey energy and optimism, you can also combine shades of blue and orange.
 This combination is quite powerful.

 Yellow – The color of optimism and positivity

 Did you know that yellow is the most visible color for the human eye?
 However, it’s also associated with a depressing effect.
 And, it can be overwhelming if there is too much yellow.

 Yellow is also considered a youthful and optimistic color.
 It is good to convey friendliness and creativity too.

 Regarding marketing, yellow is generally good to encourage inspiration, boost confidence, and lift someone’s spirits.
 You need to be careful with this color as too much yellow can cause fear and anxiety.